kaalam/document.source/jazz_reference/pages/api_ref_volatile_index.md

 ## In terms of the Jazz server API

-A deque is created empty by GET `//index/ent_name.new` and destroyed with DELETE `//index/ent_name`.
+An index is created empty by GET `//index/ent_name.new` and destroyed with DELETE `//index/ent_name`.

 You can populate it (PUT `//index/name/~put`) or save it (GET `//index/name/~get`) with an appropriate Tuple (A Tuple of two string vectors of the same length named "key" and "value").